 At festive events, you are bound to see people with their camera or smartphone capturing memories.
-This is true even at a Halloween gathering, whether you’re at a party with friends or out with the kids collecting candy.
+This is true even at a Halloween gathering, whether you’re at a party with friends or out with the kids collecting candy, or even having a stay-at-home Halloween party.

 Although smartphone cameras have advanced significantly, you will notice that the images will tend to blur due to slow shutter speeds.